 Where to Study Project Management as a Beginner

-Project managers are in demand worldwide, and the field is growing rapidly.
-If you're interested in becoming a project manager, or simply want to add some project management skills to your resume, you may be wondering where to study project management that doesn't involve going back to school full-time.
-Luckily, there are a multitude of online training options available, many of which are self-paced so you can complete the program after work, on weekends, or whenever it's convenient for you.
+Project managers are in demand worldwide, and the field is booming.
+Perhaps you're interested in becoming a project manager or simply want to add some project management skills to your resume.
+You may be wondering where to study project management that doesn't involve going back to school full-time.
+Luckily, there are various online training options available, many of which are self-paced.
+You can complete the program after work, on weekends, or whenever it's convenient for you.

-In order to ensure that you're spending your time on a quality training course, look for educational providers that are part of the Project Management Institute's official Registered Education Provider program.
+To ensure that you're spending your time on a quality training course, look for education providers that are part of the Project Management Institute's official Registered Education Provider program.
 Most reputable sites will display the PMI REP badge on their course pages to prove their affiliation with PMI.